Tripsiir/UH-stat-bioinf/MS2-database-search/docs/Documentation.md

 ## Peptide candidates - fragmenting into b and y ions

-For each of the candidate peptides in the filtered pandas DataFrame, the b and y ions are generated and the **monoisotopic masses** are calculated for the specified charge (default value is precursor charge minus 1, or 1 for those with charge 1).
-The resulting masses are stored in separate numpy arrays for the b and y ions and both are combined into a dictionary.
+For each of the candidate peptides in the filtered pandas DataFrame, the b and y ions are generated and the **monoisotopic m/z values** are calculated for the specified charge (default value is precursor charge minus 1, or 1 for those with charge 1).
+The resulting masses are stored in separate numpy arrays for the b and y ions, and in the end both are combined into a dictionary.

 ```python